"Tomorrow’s Peace Starts Today: La Paz de Mañana Empieza Hoy" | May 17-18, 2015

 Ways to Engage

 Join hundreds of congregations in the United States and Colombia to pray and take action for peace in Colombia.
+Download the Colombia Days of Prayer and Action Resources:

-More details to come!
 Questions?
 Contact Rev. Michael Neuroth.

 Learn More about the Colombia Days of Prayer and Action